lxtGH/GALD-DGCNet/README.md

 # GALD-Net & Dual-Seg Net （BMVC-2019）
-This is pytorch re-implementation of GALD-net and Dual-Seg Both paper are accepted by BMVC-2019 which achieves state-of-the-art results on Cityscapes and Pascal Context datasets.
+This is PyTorch re-implementation of GALD-net and Dual-Seg.
+Both papers were accepted by BMVC-2019 and achieve state-of-the-art results on the Cityscapes and Pascal Context datasets.

 # High Performance Road Scene Semantic Segmentaion :tada: